robotology-legacy/codyco-modules/src/simulink/README.md

-Simulink Library for Whole Body Control on Humanoid Robots
+Simulink Library for Whole Body Control
 ----------------------------------------------------------

 This document describes basic instructions on how to use this library, *tips and tricks* to do so and a walkthrough to get you started using it.
 Simulink blocks consist of S-functions (http://goo.gl/1GuHVd) which allow C/C++ user specific code compiled as Matlab Executable (MEX) files, thus extending the capabilities of the Simulink environment.
 In other words, MEX files have been created linking YARP, iCub and **iDynTree** (a more efficient and generic YARP-based robot dynamics library than its predecessor iDyn - http://goo.gl/BnGzKr) and wrapping the **Whole Body Interface** described in http://goo.gl/dBWO3k.
 Soft-Real Time is ensured by slowing down the simulation to respect a user specified rate.